xen-troops/meta-xt-prod-devel-rcar-gen4/doc/tc-and-l3-offload.md

 **NOTE**: release implements only TC rules offloading, no changes to rules structures were made.
 To create your own setup and rules please refer to [TC man page](https://man7.org/linux/man-pages/man8/tc.8.html).

-**Vitrualization notice:** L3 routing and TC filters/actions offload is supported only for TSNx.
-By default, TSN1 is passed to DomU.
-But, if you want to make more complex setup and use offload on all TSNx you can leave TSN1 in DomD by comenting tsn1 line in [this config][].

 [this config]: ../meta-xt-prod-devel-rcar-control-gen4/recipes-guests/domu/files/domu-vdevices.cfg

 ## Traffic control overview